ithet1007/mmld_code/README.md

 - time

 ### 2.2 Data Preparation
-The dataset will be available soon!
+<!The dataset will be available soon!>
-<!The dataset is available at https://drive.google.com/file/d/1NGsBbqXZLDlkiSJtDQdyMlXzgnkFoVON/view?usp=sharing>
+The dataset is available at https://drive.google.com/file/d/1NGsBbqXZLDlkiSJtDQdyMlXzgnkFoVON/view?usp=sharing>
 * Data division
 ```
     - mmld_dataset/train     # 458 samples for training